kristianeo/QuizGonk/README.md

 # QuizGonk

-A terminal-based quiz application built with Python and curses, featuring an interactive text-based interface for testing knowledge across various topics.
+A terminal-based quiz application built with Python and Blessed, featuring an interactive text-based interface for testing knowledge across various topics.

 ## Table of Contents